 Perfect Grilled Apple Recipe For Kids

 Not only are they delicious, but apples are also super healthy on top of that, making them a great choice to balance out the often savory and fatty foods of your traditional barbecue.
 Naturally low in calories, a single medium apple all on its own is only worth about 95 calories.
+And it's the perfect serving size.
 They're packed with plenty of goodness on top of that, providing 195 milligrams of potassium and 4 and a half grams of fiber.
 They also contain about 14% of your daily vitamin C needs (though this is unfortunately reduced due to the cooking process), and 5% of your daily vitamin B-6 needs, plus vitamin A, calcium, magnesium, and iron.

 Before you can start cooking, though, you'll have to gather the ingredients and supplies.
 Luckily, this recipe is really simple to make with a short list of supplies, so there's no arduous prep process involved.